vizcay/lingokids_challenge/README.md

 Use `$ bundle exec rspec` to run the test suite.

 Testing code that interacts with an external API can be complex.
-For `MtgAPI` I've choosen to do a few integration specs with the VCR gem (https://github.com/vcr/vcr).
-VCR will record the first interaction with the API and store it in a *cassette* for latter playback.
+For `MtgAPI` I've chosen to do a few integration specs with the [VCR gem](https://github.com/vcr/vcr).
+VCR will record the first interaction with the API and store it in a *cassette* for later playback.

 If the payload was smaller and simpler I might have considered using directly WebMock (https://github.com/bblimke/webmock) to stub requests via code.
 IMHO mocking directly `net/http` can result in brittle tests very fast.

-`CardRepository` and `ParallelStrategy` are good candidates for direct mocking of dependencies and I just used `Rspec` with it's companion mocking library.
+`CardRepository` and `ParallelStrategy` are good candidates for direct mocking of dependencies and I just used `Rspec` with its companion mocking library.

 ## Have you ever been to the dark side of the moon?